 - Best 5 Female Players: Sinclair (Canada), Marta (Brazil), Alex Morgan (USA), Magdalena Eriksson (Sweden), Wendie Renard (France)

-- Top 5 Players in History: Pele (Brazil), Diego Maradona (Argentina), Johan Cruyff (Netherlands), Zinedine Zidane (France), Messi (Argentina)
+- 5 of the Top Players in History: Pele (Brazil), Diego Maradona (Argentina), Johan Cruyff (Netherlands), Zinedine Zidane (France), Messi (Argentina)

 Youth soccer players who improve at every stage